FelipeYanaga/ttgenerator/README.md

 ## Where to go from here?

 There is a lot to be added to this project.
 One of the features that need to be added is error mesasge handling.
-When users write something invalid, a "Internal Server Error," and so I need to start displaying proper error messages.
+When users write something invalid, a "Internal Server Error" occurs, and so I need to start displaying proper error messages in the webapge.

 I also need to add features to tell users how to correct their statements - This is something that Stanford's website does, but mine doesn't *YET*.